 What are some science and math activities for preschoolers?

 I got the opportunity to check out a copy of the Gryphon House book Hands-On Science and Math by Beth R. Davis, ES, NBCT.

-This book is fantastic full of fascinating experiments for young kids to explore hands-on science and math activities.
+This book is fantastic full of fascinating science experiments for young kids to explore hands-on science and math activities.

-All these activities are right up my alley.
+All these stem activities are right up my alley.
 They’re simple, easy setup, and use supplies I already have on hand.

 These are ten of the hands-on science and math activities you can find in the book.
 There are over 40 activities in the book, each with full explanation and photos.